sumachandrashekar/SQL/8_Weeks_Challenge/Case Study 8-Fresh Segments.md

 ```

-### 5. Summarise the id values in the fresh_segments.interest_map by its total record count in this table
+### 5. Summarize the id values in the fresh_segments.interest_map by its total record count in this table

 ```sql

 ```

-### 6. What sort of table join should we perform for our analysis and why?
-Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments.interest_metrics and all columns from fresh_segments.interest_map except from the id column.
+### 6 What sort of table join should we perform for our analysis and why?
+Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments. interest_metrics and all columns from fresh_segments.interest_map except from the id column.

 ```sql